divyansh7877/Mitate/docs/README.md

 Mitate takes arXiv research papers and automatically generates professional visual explainers using AI-powered summarization and image generation.
 The system adapts content complexity to beginner, intermediate, or advanced knowledge levels.

+### Generation Modes

+Mitate supports two visualization modes:

+1. **Infographic Mode** (default): Generates a single comprehensive infographic with text overlays explaining all key concepts in one image.

+2. **Simple Visuals Mode**: Generates 3-7 separate text-free images (one per key concept) displayed in an interactive carousel.
+Each image is a pure visual icon/metaphor with explanatory text rendered in the UI below.
+This mode works better with FIBO's diffusion model limitations around text rendering.

 ## Architecture

 ### Tech Stack